358th Infantry Regiment (United States): World War II

 The 358th Infantry was ordered to active military service on March 25, 1942.
 It was organized and completed its training at Camp Barkeley, Texas.

 After arrival in France, the 358th Infantry took part in combat throughout 1944 and 1945 as part of the 90th Infantry Division.
 The regiment's campaign participation credit included Normandy, Northern France, Rhineland, Ardennes-Alsace, and Central Europe.
 The 358th Infantry was demobilized at Camp Myles Standish, Massachusetts on December 26, 1945.

+Normandy

+After four days at sea, the regiment arrived on Utah beach on the 8th of June.
+By the 10th they had moved into the peninsula near Picauville, and experienced 'Hell on Earth' under heavy artillery.

+Between the 8th and 12 July, they took the area of Mont Castre (fr) with heavy losses, the 3rd battalion alone losing nearly three quarters of its riflemen and officers.

+At the end of July the Regiment attacked the heavily fortified island in the Seves river near Saint-Germain-sur-Seves, again with heavy losses.